hsureads/hsureads.github.io/_posts/2016-12-12-judging-a-book.md

 <blockquote>The gloves are off, and the battle is launched between the forces of good and evil for the very souls of men and women around the globe.</blockquote>

 "The gloves are off."
 Jenkins, is that you?
-Probably not, if it was you would have called it a "cosmic battle."
-Oh well, a girl can dream (not quite like <a href="https://hsureads.github.io/bridge-to-carpathia/2016/12/09/things-that-made-me-cry/">Tsion and his drug-induced Harry Potter dreams</a>, but on a smaller scale).
+Probably not, if it was, you would have called it a "cosmic battle."
+Oh well, a girl can dream (not quite like <a href="https://hsureads.github.io/bridge-to-carpathia/2016/12/09/things-that-made-me-cry/">Tsion and his drug-induced Harry Potter dreams</a>, but on a smaller more earthbound scale).

 <h3>Selected Reviews from the Back Inside Cover</h3>
 <blockquote>"Christian thriller.
 Prophecy-based fiction.
 Juiced-up morality tale.
 Call it what you like, the Left Behind series-seven books thus far-now has a label its creators could never have predicted: blockbuster success."-Entertainment Weekly</blockquote>

-What a review.
+Does that make anyone want to read the series?
+They need some new marketing folks over at Tyndale.

 <h3>Closing Thoughts</h3>